yoichi8963itoh/OpenKAI_docs/x86build.md

 ---
-title: Installation for Ubuntu 16.04LTS on x86_64 systems
+title: Installation for Ubuntu 16.04 LTS on x86_64 systems
-keywords: Ubuntu 16.04LTS
+keywords: Ubuntu 16.04 LTS
-tags: [Ubuntu 16.04LTS]
+tags: [Ubuntu 16.04 LTS]
 sidebar: openkai
 permalink: x86build.html
-summary: These brief instructions will help you build and run OpenKAI on Ubuntu 16.04LTS on x86_64 systems
+summary: These brief instructions will help you build and run OpenKAI on Ubuntu 16.04 LTS on x86_64 systems, tested on Ubuntu Desktop 16.04.2
 ---
 # Installation for Ubuntu 16.04LTS on x86_64 systems